 - Facility Operational Changes: Changes in customer demand and economic conditions cause fluctuations in generation.
 These operational changes impact fuel usage, which in turn impacts TRI release estimates.
 Coal combustion products, which correlate directly to fuel usage, also may change, which contributes to a change in total releases to land.

-- Estimation Methodologies: TRI data are developed using Electric Power Research Institute (EPRI), U.S. EPA, and other research and government organization estimation methods.
-Continuing research revises and updates these methods to provide more accurate estimates and this affects data from year to year.
+- Estimation Methodologies: TRI data is developed using Electric Power Research Institute (EPRI), U.S. EPA, and other research and government organization estimation methods.
+Continuing research revises and updates these methods to provide more accurate estimates which affects data from year to year.

-- New Technologies: Installation of equipment for process improvements or pollution prevention may impact releases.
+- New Technologies: Installation of equipment for process improvements or emission and/or discharge control may impact releases.
 Process or equipment modifications may change the release totals, shift the release amounts from one media to another, or require use of chemicals not previously reported.

 Additional TRI Information